bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Object-Oriented Programming (OOP) can be a great way to organize your projects.
 Introduced with ES6, the javascript…</em>www.javascriptjanuary.com</a><a href="https://www.javascriptjanuary.com/blog/es6-classes" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://scotch.io/tutorials/better-javascript-with-es6-pt-ii-a-deep-dive-into-classes" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://scotch.io/tutorials/better-javascript-with-es6-pt-ii-a-deep-dive-into-classes"><strong>Better JavaScript with ES6, Pt.
 II: A Deep Dive into Classes</strong><br />
-<em>Out with the Old, In with the new Let’s be clear about one thing from the start: Under the hood, ES6 classes are not…</em>scotch.io</a><a href="https://scotch.io/tutorials/better-javascript-with-es6-pt-ii-a-deep-dive-into-classes" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Out with the Old, In with the new Let's be clear about one thing from the start: Under the hood, ES6 classes are not…</em>scotch.io</a><a href="https://scotch.io/tutorials/better-javascript-with-es6-pt-ii-a-deep-dive-into-classes" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/front-end-weekly/understand-the-factory-design-pattern-in-plain-javascript-20b348c832bd" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/front-end-weekly/understand-the-factory-design-pattern-in-plain-javascript-20b348c832bd"><strong>Understand the Factory Design Pattern in plain javascript</strong><br />
 <em>The simplest way to understand Factory Design Pattern</em>medium.com</a><a href="https://medium.com/front-end-weekly/understand-the-factory-design-pattern-in-plain-javascript-20b348c832bd" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://atendesigngroup.com/blog/factory-functions-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://atendesigngroup.com/blog/factory-functions-javascript"><strong>Factory Functions in JavaScript | Aten Design Group</strong><br />
-<em>As we move from an age of jQuery plugins and script drop-ins to a world of CommonJS and modular architectures it’s…</em>atendesigngroup.com</a><a href="https://atendesigngroup.com/blog/factory-functions-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>As we move from an age of jQuery plugins and script drop-ins to a world of CommonJS and modular architectures it's…</em>atendesigngroup.com</a><a href="https://atendesigngroup.com/blog/factory-functions-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@SntsDev/the-factory-pattern-in-js-es6-78f0afad17e9" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@SntsDev/the-factory-pattern-in-js-es6-78f0afad17e9"><strong>The Factory Pattern in JS ES6</strong><br />
 <em>I’m trying to get the most out of all the new things in ES6 (ES2015).
 And I’m writing a new library where I need a…</em>medium.com</a><a href="https://medium.com/@SntsDev/the-factory-pattern-in-js-es6-78f0afad17e9" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>